longalexander/jekyll-now/bio.md

 [alexanderlong@stanford.com](mailto:alexanderlong@stanford.edu)

-#Long Letters
+**Long Letters**

 Long Letters is an online collection of my writing, past projects and bio.

 In Januray 2018 I decided to publicise my work and opinions.
-For reasons, please click [here](http://www.longletters.com/Reasons-why-this-website-was-created/).
+For reasons, please click [here](http://www.longletters.com/Reasons-why-this-website-exists/).

+**Thanks**

-I believe that my personal ideas and character are, to a large extent, formed by the people I've grown up around.
-Any success I receive should be attributed to my mother, father, brother, grandparents, friends, teachers and mentors.
+I believe that my personal ideas and character are, to some extent, moulded by the people I've grown up around.
+Any success I receive or have received should be attributed to family, friends, teachers and mentors.
+I'd like to emphasize thanks for my mother, father, brother and grandparents for the magnitude of sacrifice they have made.